Jinxiansen/SwiftUI/.github/ISSUE_TEMPLATE/swiftui-issue.md

 ---
 name: SwiftUI issue
-about: Describe this issue template's purpose here.
+about: Describe and give feedback on problems you have encountered.
 title: SwiftUI issue
 labels: question
 assignees: ''